daveyoon64/turner/README.md

 3. It should show a time stamp showing time elapsed from when the item was posted and today's date.
 4. It should be able to show comments.
 5. It should be able to switch between newstories, topstories, beststories
+6. It should have a URL router to handle the above features.
 ## Resources
 [HackerNews API](https://github.com/HackerNews/API)
 ## Namesake